 A major challenge in evaluating hits is to select hit compounds worth pursuing as a chemical scaffold during drug discovery.
 The success of HTS campaigns depends on post-screen hit-triaging , because of undesired compound-assay interference leading to false-positive data.
 These could be categorized into technical false-positives (e.g. quenchers, auto-fluorescence, inhibitors of secondary enzymatic reactions) and hits with undesired modes-of-action (chelators, aggregators, redox, etc.).
 Thus, a comprehensive hit triaging cascade of assays including counter-screening, deselection, orthogonal, selectivity as well as target engagement biophysical assays such as TSA, MST, ITC, SPR are required.

 Follow-up assays are either dependent on fluorescent labels and therefore minimally de-risk the identified hits or require large amounts of reagents and are generally low in throughput and laborious.
-The hit confirmation phase of a conventional drug discovery project requires ~1.5 years, and ~85% of the cost of hit confirmation is driven by the above-mentioned secondary assays tailored for the project requirements.
+The hit confirmation phase of a conventional drug discovery project requires ~1.5 years.
+The above-mentioned secondary assays tailored for the project requirements also drive about 85% of the cost of hit confirmation.

 Our experience in biophysical assay development and expertise in interpreting the data from hit biophysical characterisation ensures direct interaction of hits with target proteins and assists with chemotype prioritisation.